Authorship

 Synonyms

-Crepis acuminata subsp. pluriflora Babcock & Stebbins, C. angustata Rydberg, and C. sesselifolia Rydberg (Bogler 2006).
+Crepis acuminata subsp. pluriflora Babcock & Stebbins, C. angustata Rydberg, C. sesselifolia Rydberg, C. acuminata Nutt. subsp. acuminata (Bogler 2006; Meyers et al. 2020).

 Common Names